gravity-zero/data_checker/README.md

   ````
    - required (check null & empty values)
    - is_date
-   - superior_to (work with dates, numerics or int values)
+   - greater_than (works with dates, numerics or int values)
-   - inferior_to (work with dates, numerics or int values)
+   - lower_than (works with dates, numerics or int values)
    - is_string
-   - lenght_superior
+   - lenght_greater
-   - lenght_inferior
+   - lenght_lower
    - is_ipadress (IPV4 & IPV6)
    - is_email
    - disposable_email
    - street_address
    - is_int
+   - is_alphanumeric
    - is_numeric
   ````